 7.16.1 If a faculty member’s overall Assessment of Performance as reported on the Peer Evaluation form or the Administrator Evaluation form is Needs to Improve or Unsatisfactory, the assigned administrator, following consultation with the peer review committee chair, shall meet with the faculty member to clarify problem areas and complete the Plan for Improvement form.
 In addition, the appropriate Vice President will be informed.

 7.16.1.1 An evaluation of the progress being made by the faculty member to resolve the Needs to Improve or Unsatisfactory areas of performance, as noted on the Plan for Improvement form, shall be conducted by the peer review committee and the assigned administrator.
-Off-cycle evaluations shall be limited in scope to those sections on the Peer Evaluation form or the administrator evaluation form which are identified as Needs to Improve or Unsatisfactory, and as noted on the Plan for Improvement form.
-Both the Peer Evaluation form and the Plan for Improvement will be completed during an off-cycle evaluation.
+Off-cycle evaluations shall be limited in scope to those sections on the Peer Evaluation form or the administrator evaluation form which are identified as Needs to Improve or Unsatisfactory, and as noted on the Plan for Improvement form. the Peer Evaluation form, Administrator evaluation form, and the Plan for Improvement will be completed during an off-cycle evaluation.

 7.16.1.2 Appropriate evaluation procedures will be utilized until it is determined that satisfactory resolution has been achieved or an action pursuant to Education Code section 87660 et seq. and/or section 87730 et seq. is instituted.